 Special Impeachment Counsel.
 Mr. Dubester served as Special Impeachment Counsel in connection with the House of Representatives’ impeachments of two federal judges.
 In connection with the Impeachment of (former) District Court Judge G. Thomas Porteous, Mr. Dubester was the prime investigator assembling the evidence to support the Judge’s impeachment.
 He questioned witnesses at House Hearings and before the Senate Impeachment Trial Committee.

 Investigative Counsel.
 Mr. Dubester also served as Investigative Counsel for the Special Inspector General for Afghanistan Reconstruction (SIGAR) and for the Deputy Chief Special Investigative Counsel for the Special Inspector General for the Troubled Asset Relief Program (SIGTARP), where his duties in both positions included investigating fraud and corruption in connection with these massive Government spending programs.
-While at SIGAR, Mr. Dubester was responsible for the investigation and prosecution of a senior officer in United States Army Colonel for corruption-related offenses associated with the officer’s management of a sensitive military procurement contract related to the United States’ military role in Afghanistan.
+While at SIGAR, Mr. Dubester was responsible for the investigation and prosecution of a United States Army Colonel for corruption-related offenses associated with the officer’s management of a sensitive military procurement contract related to the United States’ military role in Afghanistan.

 LET’S WORK TOGETHER